 Having a skilled eye and the right equipment will make all the difference in your rental photos.
 Also, professional lenses can work wonders with interior and exterior photographs.

 That's why we always suggest investing in hiring a professional photographer.
-At Pensacola Beach Properties, we contract the best professionals in the market to shoot our properties.
 In this competitive market, having fantastic photos of your property is a significant advantage.
-Trust us; with the right pictures, you can most likely boost your nightly rates by 50% or more.
+Trust me; with the right pictures, you can most likely boost your nightly rates by 50% or more.

 7. Some listing websites will bring you more bookings than others.